berry2012/cicd-presentation-anst-testers-conf2019/README.md

-# Source Code for my presentation at ANST 2019 Testers Conference
+# Source Code for my CICD presentation at ANST 2019 Testers Conference
 ## Theme: Quality, a collective responsibility

 ## Presentation - Integrating test plans in a CI/CD Pipeline - with Demo